RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-03-Dealing-With-The-Click-Next-Admin.md

 ### Rambling

+I have a good deal of yard work to do; this means it's time to write. ***Disclaimer**: I'm an industry and life novice, and may be completely off base.
+I would love to heard your thoughts on this topic.*

 These are exciting times in the Microsoft world.
 [More](http://blogs.msdn.com/b/dotnet/archive/2015/02/03/coreclr-is-now-open-source.aspx) and [more](http://blogs.msdn.com/b/powershell/archive/2015/04/27/dsc-resource-kit-moved-to-github.aspx) components of the Microsoft ecosystem are going open source, PowerShell v5 is nearing release, and [a server](http://channel9.msdn.com/events/build/2015/2-755) without local logon capability is coming.
 Microsoft seems more energized and agile with Satya at the helm.

 With these changes, we're seeing a wealth sentiment in line with this quip from Jeffrey: